Enterprise Organization Structures vs Job Structures: Why Both Matter for Strategic HR

 Before you can get to work building your charts, it’s important to know the difference between these two concepts and why both are important.

-An enterprise organization structure is a chart that outlines the hierarchy of relationships within your company.
+An enterprise organization structure is a visual hierarchy of roles and reporting lines within a company.
+It typically answers:

 There are different ways to chart organization structures, but a simple example may look like this: